Information you need to have

 - your right to cancel your contract with them should you change your mind about accepting their offer

-You should read and understand this information from the training provider before making a decision about accepting an offer, as this is likely to form the terms and conditions of the contract between yourself and the training provider if you enrol on their training programme.
+You should read and understand this information from the provider before making a decision about accepting an offer, as this is likely to form the terms and conditions of the contract between yourself and the provider if you enrol on their course.

 A word of warning: This information only applies to students who are ‘consumers’ under consumer law.
 Generally speaking, if you are acting for purposes outside your trade, business, or profession, you will be considered a ‘consumer’.
 See our information on What can you do if things go wrong? for organisations that can give you further advice on whether you are a ‘consumer’ under consumer law.